sdnfv/openNetVM/tools/Pktgen/README.md

 `$grep -i huge /proc/meminfo`

-Ensure that you have enough Hugepage memory available by verifying that `HugePages_Free` is not equal to 0.
-If it is, you will likely need to reboot you machine, with `sudo reboot` to free Hugepages.
+Ensure that you have enough hugepage memory available by verifying that `HugePages_Free` is not equal to 0.
+If it is, you will likely need to reboot you machine, with `sudo reboot` to free hugepages.
 After rebooting your computer, repeat this step.
-You may need to refer to Step 5 of ONVM install guide for guiance of creating Hugepage directory and reserving memory if issues are persistent.
+You may need to refer to the troubleshooting section of the ONVM install guide for if issues are persistent.
 ```
 AnonHugePages:      2048 kB
 HugePages_Total:    1024